KCreate/events/README.md

 ## Usage

+The [test suite](spec/Events_spec.cr) usually has all the examples you need for using this.
+I usually forget to update the README so just look there.

 You first need a class that will emit some events.
 Add the module to your class like this:
 ```crystal
 class Person